University of Chicago Language Center

 Studying German at UChicago

-“Once I graduate I’ll be really competetive in the job market, not just because I already know Spanish and English, my native languages, but because my German skills will already be up to snuff to do well in international relations.”
+“Once I graduate I’ll be really competitive in the job market, not just because I already know Spanish and English, my native languages, but because my German skills will already be up to snuff to do well in international relations.”

 Studying Spanish and Korean at UChicago